Carwood Lipton: Normandy

 Lipton was the jumpmaster on one of the C-47 Skytrains during the American airborne landings in Normandy in the early-morning hours of 6 June 1944.
 Parachuting into the Cotentin Peninsula, he was able to rendezvous with First Lieutenant Richard Winters and several others from the 101st and 82nd Airborne Division.
 They were later reunited with several more Easy Company members and worked their way just south of their objective of Carentan.
-During the Battle of Normandy, Lipton was lightly wounded by German 88 mm shrapnel.

 Later that day, Easy Company was given the task of silencing an artillery battery at the estate of Brécourt Manor, half a mile (1 km) north of Sainte-Marie-du-Mont and 3+1/2 mi southwest of Utah Beach, where four 105 mm howitzers fired down onto a causeway exit off the beach and prevented the U.S. 4th Infantry Division from moving further inland.
-In the subsequent assault on Brécourt Manor, Lipton, teamed with Sergeant Mike Ranney, climbed a tree at some distance, and using an M1 carbine, shot a German soldier defending the battery.
+In the subsequent assault on Brécourt Manor, Lipton, teamed with Private Mike Ranney, climbed a tree at some distance, and using an M1 carbine, shot a German soldier defending the battery.
 His actions during the assault earned him his first Bronze Star.

 Less than a week later, Lipton took part in the Battle of Carentan, a coastal town that needed to be captured for the Allies at Utah Beach to link up with the Allied forces further toward the east.
 During the battle, he was wounded in the face and groin by shrapnel from a nearby impact of a German 88 mm artillery shell.
 His wounds were minor and earned him his first Purple Heart.

 Market Garden

-Easy Company's slowly-depleting ranks became a problem during the run-up to Operation Market Garden.
+Easy Company's slowly depleting ranks became a problem during the run-up to Operation Market Garden.
 As a result, vacancies were being filled by replacement soldiers.
 Many Easy Company veterans who joined the company ranks in such a way had positive memories of Lipton, as they easily warmed up to Lipton due to his immediate acceptance of them as fellow soldiers.

 Lipton was with Easy Company when they liberated Eindhoven, a city in the southern Netherlands near the country's Belgian border.
 He was part of an advance team that scouted ahead of the rest of the company.
 In October 1944, he helped rescue a large detachment of scattered troops of the British 1st Parachute Division who had managed to evade capture after the battle of Arnhem.